Still have questions about the Environmental Assessment process? Check out these Frequently Asked Questions for more information.

 The provincial or federal governments make the final decision to approve a proposed project.
 After the proponent has made the necessary changes to the project application based on First Nation and public comments, the EA agency submits their final assessment report it to the provincial or federal Ministers of Environment and other applicable ministers who makes the final decision.
 They can either (a) approve the project, (b) reject the project, or (c) ask for further assessment.

-The Metlakatla Stewardship Office provides final recommendations and comments to the government prior to a decision, but the government does not have to adhere to Metlakatla’s recommendations.
+The Metlakatla Stewardship Society provides final recommendations and comments to the government prior to a decision, but the government does not have to adhere to Metlakatla’s recommendations.

 What happens if a project application is approved?